Powertrain Overview: Plug-In Hybrid Electric Vehicle (PHEV)

 Recently because of increasing fuel economy standards and emission awareness, a new breed of engines is emerging, many relying on electricity to aid in powering the vehicle.
 With these new power plants comes a new set of rules and warnings on how to repair them.
 A lot of collision technicians have an idea about how some of the new powertrains work, but not a full understanding of what is going on under the hood.
 It is important to understand the inner workings of the engine in order to safely and properly diagnose and repair them after a collision.
 In this series, we’ll walk you through many of the current engine options and how they convert the fuel they’re consuming into usable power.
 Let’s explore the plug-in hybrid electric vehicle (PHEV) powertrain.

-These vehicles will have a 12 V battery to run accessories and an HV battery to run the electric motor.
+These vehicles have a 12 V battery to run accessories and an HV battery to run the electric motor.
 Due to the high-voltage it is extremely important to properly disable the battery before service is performed.
 The HV battery can cause serious injury or death if not handled properly.
 Make sure to consult the service information for proper disable procedure.
-Also, the 12 V battery will need to be disconnected and isolated when welding is performed so that damage does not occur.
-Hybrid systems normally will have their own separate cooling system typically with a special coolant.
-This will need to be serviced and filled separate from the gasoline engine cooling system.
+Also, the 12 V battery needs to be disconnected and isolated when welding is performed so that damage does not occur.
+Hybrid systems normally have their own separate cooling system typically with a special coolant.
+This needs to be serviced and filled separate from the gasoline engine cooling system.
 Finally, hybrid HVAC systems require special parts and fluids.
 Normally an insulated coolant storage tank is utilized to hold hot coolant to heat the passenger compartment when the gasoline engine is not running.
-Also, the air conditioner compressor will be electric so the AC works when the gasoline engine is off, this will require a special oil when being serviced.
+Also, the air conditioner compressor may be electric so the AC works when the gasoline engine is off, this requires a special oil when being serviced.

 Additional I-CAR Collision Repair News you may find helpful: